Campus of the University of Notre Dame: Cemeteries

 Holy Cross Cemetery is reserved for members of the Congregation of Holy Cross, which founded the university.
-All burials are identical and composed by a simple stone cross with the name of the deceased and his dates.
+All burials are identical and composed by a simple stone cross with the name of the deceased and dates of birth and death.
 Burials include Rev. Edward Sorin, Rev. William Corby, Fr.
-John Zahm, Rev. Theodore Hesburgh.
-All but one of Notre Dame's 14 deceased presidents are buried in the community cemetery.
-The exception is Cardinal John O’Hara, CSC, the order's first cardinal, who is entombed inside the Basilica of the Sacred Heart on campus.
+John Zahm, and Rev. Theodore Hesburgh.
+All but one of Notre Dame's fourteen deceased presidents are buried in the community cemetery.
+The exception is Cardinal John O'Hara, CSC, the order's first cardinal, who is entombed inside the Basilica of the Sacred Heart on campus.
 Professor Joseph Lyons, namesake of Lyons Hall, was the first case of a layman being buried there.
 In 1892, a monument was erected on his tomb, consisting of a granite obelisk with the words "Erected to his memory as a tribute of the affection of the old students." and "He was always the same-kind and gentle, sincere and self-sacrificing."
 A statue of Our Lady of Sorrows by Robert Graham is found in the mausoleum.

-Cedar Grove Cemetery was established in 1843 by Rev. Edward Sorin, soon after he founded the university.
-Notable burials include Dave Duerson, Arthur Erich Haas, Leon Hart, Joe Kernan, Moose Krause, Ray Lemek, Ralph McInerny, Ara Parseghian, Regis Philbin, Jim Seymour, Timothy E. Howard and Lucius G. Tong.
-Charles Sherman, son of William Tecumseh Sherman, was buried in the cemetery but later moved to the family plot in St. Louis.
-Brothers of the congregation also established a mortuary, one of the first in Indiana.
-Throughout the 19th and 20th centuries it was a Catholic cemetery open to the public.
-In 1977 ownership was transferred from the Congregation to the university.
-At this time it became a private cemetery, and burials were reserved for Notre Dame faculty, staff, and retirees with the requisite years of service.
-Despite recent expansions that brought it to 22 acres, space is very limited.
-In response to persistent requests, in recent years it has been opened to Notre Dame alumni with the creation of four mausoleums complexes.

 Buildings

-The Notre Dame campus is composed of around 190 buildings, divided in Quads.
+The Notre Dame campus is composed of around 190 buildings, divided into Quads.
 Main Quad is at the center, North Quad and Mod Quad are at the north, while South, West and DeBartolo Quads are in the south.